-In contrast to the structured content, there are many approaches and tools which allow binding semantic data to UI elements within semantically enriched unstructured content (cf. our comprehensive literature study [10]).
-As an example, Dido [9] is a datainteractive document which lets end users author semantic content mixed with unstructured content in a web-page.
-Dido inherits data exploration capabilities from the underlying Exhibit framework.
-Loomp as a prove-of-concept for the One Click Annotation [1]
+In contrast to the structured content, there are many approaches and tools which allow binding semantic data to UI elements within semantically enriched unstructured content (cf. our comprehensive literature study [11]).
+As an example, Dido [10] is a datainteractive document which lets end users author semantic content mixed with unstructured content in a web-page.
+Dido inherits data exploration capabilities from the underlying Exhibit2 framework.
+Loomp as a prove-of-concept for the One Click Annotation [6] strategy is another example in this context.
+Loomp is a WYSIWYG web editor for enriching content with RDFa annotations.
+It employs a partial mapping between UI elements and data to hide the complexity of creating semantic data.